stephenjkaplan/stephenjkaplan.github.io/_posts/2020-09-18-standup-comedy-recommender.md

 - **British/Australian**: This topic was selected almost entirely based on colloquialisms of the comedian.
 While the United Kingdom and Australia have different cultures, they share some slang in common.
 If I were to continue to spend time on this project, I would probably try and separate these two topics, as British comedy historically is associate with a specific type of "dry" humor.
-That being said, many non-American english-speaking comedians share in common a tendency to have more solid "themes" in their comedy specials as opposed to a random assortment of jokes.
+That being said, many non-American english-speaking comedians share a common tendency to have more solid "themes" in their comedy specials as opposed to a random assortment of jokes.
 - **The Black Experience**: I put a decent amount of effort into being sensitive around this topic.
 (Coincidentally, I was working on this project during the height of the [protests](https://en.wikipedia.org/wiki/George_Floyd_protests){:target="_blank"} in the wake of the murder of George Floyd by police in Minneapolis).